leenathomas01/Research-index/README.md

   * **Target:** February 2026.

 ## VIII.
 Experimental & Speculative Work
-Several explorations spanning speculative architectures, unexpected failure modes, and high-risk research directions.
+Explorations spanning speculative architectures, edge-case failure modes, and early-stage research directions.
 These are not currently available for external review.

 ---